Survey or ILC?

 How do I get my lot surveyed?

-In Colorado, Land Surveyors must be licensed by the State and you can go to HERE to dowload a list of Professional Land Surveyors with Active Licenses.
+In Colorado, Land Surveyors must be licensed by the State and you can go to HERE to download a list of Professional Land Surveyors with Active Licenses from the Colorado Division of Regulatory Agencies.
 Costs can vary and can be more if your land is irregular in shape or has other unusual features.
 Surveying is a competitive business and you should obtain estimates from several sources.
 While it may seem expensive to hire a surveyor, it may be cheaper than relocating improvements or legal costs caused by encroaching on someone else's property.
 That is a decision for you to make.

 What can I do to settle a land boundary dispute?